richardatval/www.yesproject.org/what-you-can-do/explore-the-world-of-work.md

 ### Next Steps

 You’ll also get support to take the next step towards employment or education with an application support service.
 This includes help with job or college searches, completing application forms, CV’s, interview techniques and mock interviews.

+### About Flying Fish

+Flying Fish (part of Leicestershire Cares) supports young people in care or leaving care on to the next steps in life by introducing them to the world of work.